medialab/medea_website/README.md

 Please refer to [index.js](https://github.com/medialab/drive-out/blob/master/index.js) file to understand how drive-out exports your files, and modify it according to your needs.

-4. ... and run
----
-Run the Grunt server to check that everything is in place:

-	grunt serve

-or

-	grunt build
+## How to build an static app

-and copy the dist path to your server root.
+Run `grunt build` and copy the dist path to your server root

+## How to develop your app
+Run `grunt serve` in your local folder

+## How to update your app
+The texts have changed?
+Run `npm start`
+Then `grunt build` or `grunt serve` depending on your needs.